Follow these links for more information on:

 Local Safeguarding Children - (Outside Office Hours): (0845) 606 1212

 Police - 999

 If you are IMMEDIATELY concerned about a child’s welfare, contact the Police or Social Services on (0845) 603 7634 (during office hours) or (0845) 606 1212 (outside office hours).

 The Safeguarding Children Workshop is a mandatory module on all 1st4sport coaching courses.
 It is designed to promote positive and pro-active attitudes in order to best protect all children and young people who play football, so enabling them to participate in an enjoyable and safe environment.
 Meanwhile, candidates attending the Welfare Officer Workshop should hold a Safeguarding Children Workshop (formerly known as the Child Protection Workshop) Certificate.

 All youth clubs are required to designate a person as their Welfare Officer in order to affiliate each season.
-The named person is required to have a Criminal Record Bureau (CRB) Check completed or ‘in progress’ and attendance at a Welfare Officer Workshop is necessary before affiliation for each campaign.
-The qualified Club Welfare Officer will then be able to verify club volunteer CRB forms, thus eliminating the need for important documents of volunteers to be sent to The FA CRB Unit in the post.
+The named person is required to have a Criminal Records Check (CRC) completed or ‘in progress’ and attendance at a Welfare Officer Workshop is necessary before affiliation for each campaign.
+The qualified Club Welfare Officer will then be able to verify club volunteer CRC forms, thus eliminating the need for important documents of volunteers to be sent to The FA CRC Unit in the post.
 In addition to this role, the CWO is the first point of call for any concerns within the club from parents, coaches, players or any other volunteers.

 Welfare Officer Requirements